Uninsured drivers

 The true cost of driving uninsured

-Accidents with an uninsured driver can make turn an ordinary trip into a nightmare.
-The majority of UK drivers are footing the bill by paying higher premiums to cover the costs of those driving without insurance.
+An accident with an uninsured driver can turn an ordinary trip into a nightmare.
+And UK drivers are paying higher premiums to cover the costs of those driving without insurance.
 But that's not all:

 • If you're hit by an uninsured driver, it could mean paying an insurance excess.

-• Depending on the insurer you may or may not lose your no claims bonus.
+• Depending on the insurer, you may lose your no claims discount.

-• Without comprehensive insurance cover you may end up forking out for any car damage yourself.
+• Without comprehensive insurance cover you can end up forking out for any car damage.

-That said, some policies – but not all – give protection from uninsured drivers, meaning your vehicle could be repaired without paying an excess or losing your no claim bonus.
+That said, some policies give protection from uninsured drivers, meaning your vehicle could be repaired without paying an excess or losing your no claims discount.

 What happens if I hit an uninsured driver?

-If the collision is your fault, you may still be liable for the damage to the uninsured vehicle as well as damage to your own.
-While your third party insurance should cover the costs for the uninsured car, only comprehensive policies will cover repairs to your car as well.
+If the collision is your fault, you may still be liable for the damage to the uninsured vehicle as well as your own.
+While third-party insurance should cover the costs for the uninsured car, only a comprehensive policy will cover repairs to your car as well.

 What happens if an uninsured driver hits me?

-If the driver whose car hits yours has no insurance, there's no one for you to claim against for any damage to your car, or for any injury suffered by you or your passengers.
+If the driver who hits your car has no insurance, there's no one for you to claim against for any damage, or for any injury suffered by you or your passengers.

-Regardless of whose fault the collision is, if you only hold third party insurance then call the police if you suspect the other driver has no insurance, and contact your insurer who should help you get in contact with the Motor Insurers' Bureau (MIB).
+If you only hold third-party insurance, then call the police if you suspect the other driver has no insurance, and contact your insurer who should help you get in contact with the Motor Insurers' Bureau (MIB).

 They'll help you claim compensation if you've been in an accident with an uninsured driver when it wasn't your fault.
 There's no guarantee you'll get your money, but it's definitely worth a try.